Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

 Clone or download the source code into your machine.
 Check next section to find libraries and software required and how to install them

 ### Prerequisites
+We use Ubuntu 16.04.
+The instructions are for this platform.
+Although we do not provide instructions for other platforms, we are willing to add contributions for other platforms when provided.

 * 64-bits machine
 * [R 3.0.0](https://www.r-project.org/ ) or later